14: Distance-Based Redundancy Analysis

 • CAP2 has a secondary signal of thermal variability.
 The summer temperature range (febRange) and summer variability (febSD) load on CAP2 and separate sections by how variable their warm-season temperatures are.

-So, to conclude, seaweed turnover along the South African coast is structured first by the mean winter thermal gradient and second by seasonal thermal variability, consistent with the niche-difference mechanism proposed at the outset.
-The four significant predictors (febRange, febSD, augMean, augRange) are the statement that both the average warmth and the variability of the coastal thermal regime sort the seaweed flora into its regional assemblages.
+Seaweed turnover along the South African coast is structured first by the mean winter thermal gradient and second by seasonal thermal variability, consistent with the niche-difference mechanism proposed at the outset.
+The four significant predictors (febRange, febSD, augMean, augRange) make the statement that both the average warmth and the variability of the coastal thermal regime sort the seaweed flora into its regional assemblages.

 NoteIs This the Arch Effect?